Free State Club Rules

 - New pilots shall be assisted until they are judged to be safe by a Club Flight Instructor, Safety Officer, or Field Marshal.

-- No transmitter shall be turned on unless the correct frequency control pin is attached to the transmitter antenna.
+- For non spread spectrum, frequency hopping RC transmitters, these shall be turned off unless the correct frequency control pin is attached to the transmitter antenna.

-- Pilots on the same frequency shall fly in rotation.
+- For non spread spectrum, frequency hopping RC transmitters, Pilots on the same frequency shall fly in rotation.
 Maximum flight time is fifteen (15) minutes including pit time if you are sharing a pin with another pilot or other pilots are waiting to fly.

 - All aircraft engines shall be started with the nose of the aircraft pointed toward the fence.
 Engine exhaust shall be directed away from other aircraft in the immediate area and from pilots in the flight box.